lek-tin/hashnopolis/content/post/nvidia-cuda-architecture.md

 4. Block: a collection of parallel threads.
 5. Grid: a collection of parallel thread blocks.
 6. warp: a set of threads (commonly 32) that get executed simultaneously.
 Thread blocks are executed as smaller groups of threads known as "warps" in sequence.
 7. streaming multiprocessor: the number of blocks per grid is limited by SM.
 Waprs are scheduled to execute in SMs.
+Streaming Multiprocessor has a Shared Memory.
+(Hence "private", like a private programmer-controlled L1 cache).
+Each thread block can allocate shared memory where the allocations are private to that thread block.
+If there are multiple thread blocks in the same Streaming Multiprocessor, each thread blocks' shared memory allocation is in the same physical shared memory, but the contents are private to each thread block.
+(The content of `block 0`'s shared memory is not visible to `block 1`'s, etc.)
 8. texture:
 9. control divergency:
 10. CPU DMA: